 Fortunately, there are things that you can do to prevent it and/or take care of it yourself.
 Let’s get to the bottom of it. 😉

 I have tested tons of different bottom balms on babies’ bums over the years as a postpartum doula.
-My favorite hands down is the Organic Diaper Balm from Earth Mama.
-This stuff is super gentle for the most sensitive skin, but extremely effective for the worst diaper rash.
+My favorite, hands down, is the Organic Diaper Balm from Earth Mama.
+This stuff is super gentle for the most sensitive skin but extremely effective for the worst diaper rash.

-Earth Mama’s Organic Diaper Balm is made with organic olive oil infused with a proprietary blend of naturally antibacterial and antifungal organic herbs, shea butter and pure essential oils.
-It soothes thrush, itchy bug bites, scrapes, chicken pox, rashes, and burns.
+Earth Mama’s Organic Diaper Balm is made with organic olive oil infused with a proprietary blend of naturally antibacterial and antifungal organic herbs, shea butter, and pure essential oils.
+It soothes thrush, itchy bug bites, scrapes, chickenpox, rashes, and burns.

-It has also been clinically tested, is safe to use with cloth diapers and is USDA Certified 100% Organic.
+It has also been clinically tested, is safe to use with cloth diapers, and is USDA Certified 100% Organic.
 I love how it protects against diaper rash but also battles against preexisting rashes too.
 And (of course) I love that it’s natural.
-It’s no wonder that it’s Earth Mama’s #1 best selling salve.
+It’s no wonder that it’s Earth Mama’s #1 best-selling salve.
 This stuff is magic.

 Too much moisture and chaffing can really cause babies’ booties and inner thighs to develop a rash.
 One of the best things that you can do is to let everything air out.
 Consider taking baby’s diaper off and letting him hang out in the nude.
 This will help things breathe and heal.

-3. Change Diapers Frequently
+3. Change diapers frequently.

 When baby sits in a dirty or wet diaper for too long, a diaper rash will probably appear soon.
-It’s no secret that if skin stays wet it will become irritated–especially with urine and/or stool.
+It’s no secret that if skin stays wet, it will become irritated, especially with urine and/or stool.
 Even more so if baby has diarrhea.
 The acids in the stool can really cause the skin to become inflamed.
 Remember, clean and dry with a balm barrier are your first go-to tips to help avoid diaper rash.

-Note: It’s common for babies to get diaper rashes once they are sleeping through the night since they are sitting in their diaper for a longer period of time than normal.
+Note: It’s common for babies to get diaper rashes once they sleep through the night since they are sitting in their diaper for a longer period of time than normal.
 This is when you should consider switching to an extra absorbent overnight disposable diaper or double or even triple the cloth liner in a cloth diaper.

-4. Switch Diapers
+4. Switch diapers.

 Something that parents do not even consider is the diaper being the issue.
-If your baby wears disposable diapers you need to remember that there are chemicals and fragrances inside of them.
+If your baby wears disposable diapers, you need to remember that there are chemicals and fragrances inside of them.
 That’s how they can hold all of that urine and stool and make a blue line so that you can see when it’s time to change them.
 All disposable diapers are made of plastic and have chemicals in them.
 Some brands have more than others, but they all have it.

-5. Switch Laundry Detergent
+5. Switch laundry detergent.

-If you are already using cloth diapers it could be the laundry detergent that is bothering your baby’s backside.
-Be sure your laundry detergent is free of dyes, fragrances and harsh chemicals.
-Switch to a gentle, diaper safe detergent.
+If you are already using cloth diapers, it could be the laundry detergent that is bothering your baby’s backside.
+Be sure your laundry detergent is free of dyes, fragrances, and harsh chemicals.
+Switch to a gentle, diaper-safe detergent.

-6. Switch to Cloth Wipes
+6. Switch to cloth wipes.

-Not only do disposable diapers have chemicals but so do disposable wipes.
+Not only do disposable diapers have chemicals, but so do disposable wipes.
 Most wipe solutions contain artificial fragrances and other toxins that can cause skin irritation.
-If your baby is sensitive to those chemicals use cloth wipes.
+If your baby is sensitive to those chemicals, use cloth wipes.
 You can even make your own wipes, which are easy to make!

 Another thing that could be causing your baby’s diaper rash is the food that he is eating.
 Ask yourself if there has been a recent addition to his diet.
 Something might not be agreeing with his little tummy.
-This is why family members and friends should not be giving your baby any new foods without your knowledge or permission–especially foods with certain grains, sugar, gluten and processed foods.
-It could be a really pain in the butt for both of you later.
+This is why family members and friends should not be giving your baby any new foods without your knowledge or permission—especially foods with certain grains, sugar, gluten, and processed foods.
+It could be a real pain in the butt for both of you later.

 Here’s to happier babies and healthier tushies!